codeigniter4/CodeIgniter4/user_guide_src/source/database/metadata.rst

 .. literalinclude:: metadata/005.php

-.. note:: Replace *field_name* with the name of the column you are looking
-    for, and replace *table_name* with the name of the table you are looking for.
+.. note:: Replace *field_name* and *table_name* with the column name and the table name you are looking for.

 Retrieve Field Metadata
 =======================